-There are many ways you can develop prototypes quickly using WordPress.
+There are many ways you can use WordPress to quickly build website prototypes.
 The idea is to keep it as plain as possible and get your client to sign off on functionality.

 When it’s go-time, your job is to make sure the website is absolutely ready to launch.
 First, the content and technical check, including these topics (although you’ll want to customize):

 - SEO and analytics

 - CMS up-to-date

 - Daily and weekly backup schedule in place